mayeco/patagonia/initialize.md

 9. **NEXT STEPS (OPTIONAL — EXECUTE ONLY IF REQUESTED)**
   - The execution of this step is optional.
 Proceed only if the developer explicitly requests these actions; otherwise STOP here.
+  - DISPLAY PROMPT (do not execute): After completing Step 8, output to the developer a concise "Next steps" summary (the items below) and ask: "Would you like me to run any of these now?"
+Do not run any commands until explicit approval.

   - Local environment setup
     - Package installation: